bioinformatics-core-shared-training/CRUK_CI_RNAseq_course/index.md

 12:30 - 13:30 - Lunch

-13:30 - 14:00 - Introduction to RNAseq - Stephane Ballereau
+13:30 - 14:00 - Introduction to RNAseq - Ashley Sawle

-14:00 - 14:45 Importing and QC of RNA-seq data - Stephane Ballereau
+14:00 - 14:45 - Importing and QC of RNA-seq data - Ashley Sawle

 14:45 - 17:00 - Linear Models and Statistics for Differential Expression - Oscar Rueda